joomdev/Mighty-Addons/readme.txt

 9. **[Display Conditions - (Pro)](https://mightythemes.com/mighty-addons/display-conditions)** - Display your content to only those users who are satisfying the display rules and hide from others.
 10. **[MA Custom CSS](#)** - Add and apply custom CSS from Elementor Free through Mighty Addons.
 11. **[MA Spacers (Pro)](https://mightythemes.com/mighty-addons/spacer/)** - Apply quick margin/padding on elements on all 3 levels i.e., Section, Column and Widget.
+12. **[Section Slider (Pro)](https://mightythemes.com/mighty-addons/section-slider)** - Create sliders out of your Elementor Sections in just one click.
+13. **[Reading Progress Bar](https://mightythemes.com/mighty-addons/reading-progress-bar)** - Show reading progress bar to your users by selecting from two views which also contains Back To Top feature.

 We are working on more Elementor Widgets which are frequently updated.
 Still, you have any specific widget or feature request, feel free to **[get in touch](https://mightythemes.com/contact/)**.